9984/2017.9984.io/_src/_speakers/aleksander-nowak.md

 talk_id: blockchain-capital-markets

 intro: >
-    Alexsander is the CIO of BlockEx, the digital asset exchange platform.
+    Aleksander is the CIO of BlockEx, the digital asset exchange platform.

 links:
     - text: "LinkedIn"